skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

     B8 3C 00 00 00

 The final instruction is a cakewalk.
-There are no operands, it comes in only one form of two operands.
+There are no operands, it comes in only one form of two opcode bytes.

     0F 05   SYSCALL